Paz5/ascii-art-char-replacer/README.md

 # ascii-art-char-replacer
-Replaces one char with with a string
+Replaces provided char with with a string

-## More than 100x quicker to make than my friend's C++ version!

-It can be found [here](https://gist.github.com/jegjag/a5009ca4de4f030d1043062c9646eb2f)

 Exaple for a default string: